justanothercell/PyCmd/README.md

 # Micropython Command Prompt

+THis is the code for a small "command prompt" for micropython, which lets you create, view and delete files and directories and has a few other utility commands.

 All this code was tested on an esp32, but should work with any micropython supporting microcontroller